Why does the snow squeak underfoot? What is snow and why is it white? Why does snow squeak underfoot in cold weather?

 How are snowflakes formed?

 These branches are scientifically called crystals.
 They intersect in the middle of the snow star.
 Each snowflake begins to grow from the center - from the place where the snow branches intersect.
 The growth of a snowflake is similar to the growth of a tree: six trunks grow from the center, on each of which branches begin to grow.
-Stars can have different branches (long or short, thick or thin), but always only 6 large branches grow in a snow star.
+Stars can have different branches (long or short, thick or thin), but only 6 large branches always grow in a snow star.

-Why does the snow creak underfoot?
+Why does the snow squeak underfoot?

 Snow creaks with any pressure: